 Let’s see the answer.

-How Long an Adult Turtle Will Survive Without Water?
+How Long Can Turtles Go Without Water?

 Before we move deep into the discussion, let me clarify one crucial thing.
 Some people love to associate the word ‘turtle’ with the semi-aquatic and land-dwelling species of the same genre.
-They tend to exclude the sea dwellers form the list.
+They tend to exclude sea dwellers from the list.
 But, as far as my observation goes, both sea and land turtles or semi-aquatic ones are broadly identified as turtles.

 Now, let’s focus on the main topic.